What are the best Wacom tablets for your needs? Understanding the Intuos and Intuos Pro lines

 -corners light up to show active area

-Tilt sensitivity gives you a natural feeling.
+All Intuos Pros have tilt sensitivity, which gives you a natural drawing feeling.
 It’s when the tablet recognizes the angle you’re holding the pen at and changes the mark according to it, like a real pen on paper.
 The Pro allows this, as does the pen that comes with it.

 Rotation sensitivity allows you to make complex, Spirograph-like patterns when you rotate the pen in various art programs.
 The Pro tablet accommodates this, but the pen that comes with the tablet doesn’t have this feature, it only has tilt.

 To get rotation sensitivity, you need to buy the optional Wacom Art Pen, which has both tilt and rotation.
-See it on Amazon.
+See the Art Pen on Amazon.
+This pen does not work on newer models.
+It is only compatible with: Cintiq (these models including the Touch versions): 27QHD, 24HD, 22HD, 21 UX, Cintiq 13HD, all Cintiq Companion 1 and 2 models, Companion Hybrid, Intuos Pro, Intuos5, Intuos4.

 Intuos Pro Pen and Touch Small